-In 2009 the WLT helped to support the purchase of an extension to the El Pangan reserve.
+In 2009 WLT helped to support the purchase of an extension to the El Pangan reserve.
 In 2011 ProAves became one of the partners to benefit from the Buy an Acre fund.
-Donations through this appeal now help purchase and protect reserves in some in the most threatened and most biodiverse areas of the Chocó.
-The purchase of strategic, pristine areas will ensure protection against further deforestation and habitat fragmentation, and so far through the Buy an Acre appeal, the WLT has funded the purchase of the Zamarritos de Pinche reserve.
+Donations through this appeal now help purchase and protect reserves in some of the most threatened and most biodiverse areas of the Chocó.
+The purchase of strategic, pristine areas will ensure protection against further deforestation and habitat fragmentation.

 The Chocó is known to be the wettest environment on the planet and contains one of the highest concentrations of endemic species.
 The forests are also known to hold an extremely high number of species unknown to science.

 Particular species in the area include:

 The Endangered Baudo Guan (Penelope ortoni), Chocó Vireo (Vireo masteri), Banded Ground Cuckoo (Neomorphus radiolosus) and Vulnerable Long-wattled Umbrellabird (Cephalopterus penduliger).

 El Pangan Reserve protects sub-tropical forest in the Chocó rainforests of southern Colombia .
 The reserve also protects the Spectacled Bear, Jaguar and the Blue Pangan Poison Arrow Frog, which is restricted to the area.

 The reserve contains habitats ranging from lowland tropical forests to paramó habitat at higher elevations and lies within the heart of the Tumbes-Choco-Magdalena biodiversity hotspot creating an important biological corridor.
 The reserve protects the Critically Endangered Gorgeted Puffleg (Eriocnemis isabellae) which was discovered and described in the area in 2007.